Oxford, Alabama

-Oxford is a city in Calhoun, Talladega, and Cleburne counties in the State of Alabama.
+Oxford is a city in Calhoun, Talladega, and Cleburne counties in the State of Alabama, United States.
 The population was 22,069 at the 2020 census,.
 Oxford is one of two principal cities of and included in the Anniston-Oxford Metropolitan Statistical Area, and it is the largest city in Calhoun County by population.

 History

 Founded in the early 1850s, Oxford was the first city in Calhoun County to be incorporated, in 1852.
 The name "Oxford" was due to the presence of a narrow crossing of Chocolocco Creek that allowed farmers to ford cattle from one side of the creek to the other.
 Since 1970, Oxford has annexed large amounts of land to the south and west, including the communities of Coldwater and Bynum.
 In 1970, it was all in Calhoun County, but today it includes areas in Talladega County and Cleburne County.

 A smaller municipality, Hobson City, was once a part of Oxford.
 The area, then known as the Mooree Quarter, is one square mile, and is located north and west of Oxford, and south and west of Anniston.
 The new town became incorporated on August 16, 1899, as Hobson City, taking the name of a naval hero of the Spanish–American War.
 Another result was the creation of only the second town in the United States (after Eatonville, Florida) with 100% black government, and an almost 100% black population (at least at first).